shaoqiangzhang/SCENA/README.md

-# SCENA
+# SCENA (Single-cell Clustering by Enhancing Network Affinity)

+SCENA is a R package for unsupervised clustering of single cell RNA-Seq data

+Version: 1.0.1

+Depends: R(>3.3)

+Import packages: parallel, SNFtool, gpuR, apcluster

-Consensus Clustering of Single-cell RNA-seq Data by Enhancing Network Affinity
+Citation: Consensus Clustering of Single-cell RNA-seq Data by Enhancing Network Affinity, to be published.

 ## download SCENAcpu_0.1.0.tar.gz and install the package in R